 - Identify the origin of import and destination of export and the means of transport

 - Detect shipment details, including quantity, volume, description of the goods/products, origin, and manufacturing company.

 - Clear inspection requirements for shipments and obtain certifications to confirm that the products in the shipment passed control checks.

 - Clear tax payments

 Who is responsible for customs clearance?

-A customs agent is the mediator between a client and a customs authority and handles processes and procedures related to customs clearance.
-He/she also:
+A customs clearance agent is the mediator between a client and a customs authority and handles processes and procedures related to customs clearance.
+A customs agent also:

 - Oversees liaison between both parties

-- Communicates information, updates, requirements from the customs office to the client
+- Communicates information, updates, and requirements from the customs office to the client

 - Oversees tax payments and duties for the importer/exporter